IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step06.md

 ## Example 1: invalid command

-When calling some command seqkit complains that the command does not exist.
+When calling some command `seqkit` may complain that the command does not exist.
 An example is provided below:

 ```
 $ seqkit Stats -h